pajachiet/mongo_sql_analytics_platform/README.md

 By decreasing priority order :

-- Add demonstration dashboards to Superset
-- Add explanations on demonstration (what it does, what to look for once it has run)
 - Add schema of the architecture, and a link to the PyParis talk
 - Publish pymongo-schema on PyPi and install it from there
 - Set specific versions in requirements.txt files